seogenis/Bulls-And-Cows-Algorithm/README.md

 2. **Making a Guess**: The player inputs their guess, which is then compared to the secret code.
 3. **Receiving Feedback**: The game displays the number of bulls and cows to guide the player towards the correct code.

+## Beat the AI
+- I've made an algorithm to play the game against you named J.O.H.N.
+Beat John!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.